 Accessible fishing pier and dock at Mattituck Creek

 The site is located in a scenic location on Mattituck Creek towards the north end of the creek with easy access to Long Island Sound.

 This marine access site is the third and largest boat launch site operated by the DEC to provide public access to the waters of Long Island Sound.
 The facility features a two lane ramp where two boats can be launched/retrieved at the same time.
-Parking is available for up to 60 cars and railers.
+Parking is available for up to 60 cars and trailers.
 There is a fishing pier and a separate dock designated for kayaks and canoes.
 The facility also features picnic tables, privies, interpretive materials, wildlife viewing and loading docks.
 All features are accessible to people with disabilities.

-Oyster Bay Western Waterfront Waterway Access Site, Oyster Bay, NY
+Oyster Bay Western Waterfront Waterway Access Site

 Accessible boat launch at Oyster Bay Western Waterfront

-Oyster Boat ramp area will accommodate parking for 20 cars with trailers.
+The Oyster Bay boat ramp area will accommodate parking for 20 cars with trailers.
 This facility is located on property purchased by the DEC that was the former location of Jakobson's Shipyard.
 In addition to a boat ramp, the property has been converted to a passive park that contains a two-acre example of a native coastal planting scheme, a recreated vegetated tidal wetland area and access to a refurbished 500-foot pier for fishing.
 DEC refurbished the pier in partnership with the Town of Oyster Bay for use by residents and visitors.

-Oyster Ponds Waterway Access Site, East Marion, NY
+Oyster Ponds Waterway Access Site

 Moriches Waterway Access Site